jcbeeck/SematicWeb/README.md

 # SematicWeb
 Project: Using ontologies to retrieve evidences from clinical notes.

-Specification: match words/tokens of clinical notes with its related evidences.
+Goal: match the words/tokens of clinical notes with its related evidences.

 This is the source code of the project.
 It is based on two ontologies, one is for adult asthma and the other is the structure of two evidence databases.
 It has two classes and a MySQL database, this is the order to call them.